aroberge/friendly-traceback-docs/docs/source/api.rst

-Before getting Sphinx to document the public API automatically, I need to let you in on a little secret: occasionally, Friendly will lie to you.
+Before getting Sphinx to document the public API automatically, I need to let you in on a little secret: occasionally, friendly will lie to you.
 Furthermore, I encourage you to do the same.

-Actually, if you have read the section :ref:`multiple_tracebacks`, you already have seen that the traceback shown usually does not include modules from Friendly itself.
+Actually, if you have read the section :ref:`multiple_tracebacks`, you already have seen that the traceback shown usually does not include modules from friendly itself.
 You can do the same for your own modules using something like the following::